hundeo:

 Effect and areas of application

-The brewer's yeast is a All-rounder.
-Because there are so many valuable substances in brewer's yeast, it is a ideal complement to the dog food.
-As much as we try to always provide the best food for our four-legged friends, hardly any diet plan is perfect.
-And even the best feeding can not protect against every disease.
+Brewer's yeast is an all-round talent.
+As brewer's yeast contains so many valuable substances, it is an ideal supplement to dog food.
+No matter how hard we try to provide our four-legged friends with the best food, hardly any diet plan is perfect.
+And even the best diet cannot protect against every illness.

 Brewer's yeast can do both: prevent or compensate for a deficiency.
 If you feed it regularly to your four-legged friend, its effect unfolds.